 Brands Worth Knowing

 Garmin is widely praised for intuitive menus and excellent mapping; the Striker line dominates the budget conversation.
 Humminbird has a long reputation for crisp imaging, and the HELIX series is a perennial favorite.
 Lowrance pioneered much of this technology and offers strong value in the HOOK lineup.
-All three make reliable units; the “best” choice often comes down to screen size, the sonar features you need, and which menu system you find easiest.
+All three make reliable units; the โ€œbestโ€ choice often comes down to screen size, the sonar features you need, and which menu system you find easiest.

 How to Choose for Your Fishing

+Knowing which species you are chasing helps too - browse the freshwater fish guides to learn where each one holds.
 If you fish small ponds and rivers from a kayak or jon boat, a compact 4- or 5-inch CHIRP unit with GPS is plenty.
 If you fish mid-size lakes and want to find and revisit structure, prioritize a 5- to 7-inch unit with down imaging and self-mapping.
-If you fish large reservoirs and want to scan wide areas efficiently, stretch toward the $400–$500 tier and look for side imaging.
+If you fish large reservoirs and want to scan wide areas efficiently, stretch toward the $400-$500 tier and look for side imaging.

-Don’t overbuy.
+Donโ€™t overbuy.
 A huge feature list you never use is wasted money.
 Match the unit to your water and your boat.

 Installation Tips